Illinois Route 31: U.S. Route 430

 U.S. Route 430 (US 430) was commissioned from 1926 to 1935 in the U.S. state of Illinois, and traveled from Aurora to Crystal Lake.
 It traveled concurrently with US 30 from Aurora to Geneva at present-day IL 38.
 In 1934, US 430 was removed north of West Dundee after US 14 was formed.
 In 1935, US 430 was decommissioned after US 330 was extended north from Geneva to West Dundee.
 The northern extension was later removed in 1937 in favor of IL 31 and the western extension of US 330 to Dixon.

 Future

 McHenry

 The intersection of IL 31 and IL 120 is now the most congested intersection in McHenry County.

 IDOT is currently in Phase 1 of a planned widening of IL 31 from IL 176 in Crystal Lake to IL 120 in McHenry.

 A bypass of McHenry continues to appear in documents planning for a Metra station at Prairie Grove, that include an interchange with the existing IL 31 alignment and the proposed west McHenry bypass alignment to the north of Gracy Road.

 The west McHenry bypass was originally planned to travel over undeveloped farm lands from north of IL 31 and Gracy Road to IL 120 and Ringwood Road.
 The corridor was planned to be protected from development in the mid-1990s, but because of a lack of funding, the corridor was never protected from development and has since been developed.

-Algonquin

-The Western Algonquin Bypass is not the only limited-access bypass on the table as of 2015.
-A southern Algonquin bypass is being constructed as the Longmeadow Parkway, that will have a grade separation with Route 31.